ConorMcNamara/tidyverse_to_pandas/README.md

 * [str_split](https://stringr.tidyverse.org/reference/str_split.html): Splits a string into multiple pieces
 * [str_split_fixed](https://stringr.tidyverse.org/reference/str_split.html): Splits a string into a character matrix
 * [str_split_n](https://stringr.tidyverse.org/reference/str_split.html): Splits a string into a character vector
+* [str_starts](https://stringr.tidyverse.org/reference/str_starts.html): Detect the presence of a pattern at the beginning of a string
+* [str_ends](https://stringr.tidyverse.org/reference/str_starts.html): Detect the presence of a pattern at the end of a string

 ## lubridate